Atlanta Falcons-Arizona Cardinals injury report

 ARIZONA CARDINALS INJURY REPORT

-While Arizona Cardinals quarterback Kyler Murray is expected to make his season debut against the Atlanta Falcons on Sunday, the help around him is filling up the team’s injury report.
+Arizona Cardinals quarterback Kyler Murray is expected to make his season debut against the Atlanta Falcons on Sunday, but several members of his supporting cast filled up the team’s injury report.

-Running back James Conner and receiver Michael Wilson, however, are limited on the report.
+Running back James Conner and receiver Michael Wilson remained limited at practice on Thursday.

+Two offensive players were added to the report, including offensive lineman Carter O’Donnell with an ankle issue.

 The offensive line for Arizona could be short on experienced bodies.
 Starting left tackle D.J.
-Humphries and guards Will Hernandez (knee) and Trystan Colon (calf) did not participate in practice Wednesday.
+Humphries and guards Will Hernandez (knee) and Trystan Colon (calf) did not participate in practice Wednesday or Thursday.

-Backup running back Emari Demercado missed practice with a toe injury, while cornerback Marco Wilson (knee) and pass-rusher Cameron Thomas (illness) were additionally absent.
+The good news came on defense, as cornerback Marco Wilson (knee) and pass-rusher Cameron Thomas (illness) were returned as full participants.

 Here’s a look at the full team injury reports ahead of the Week 10 game at State Farm Stadium.